elationbase/Front-end-Workflow-with-Gulp/README.md

 ## Install Project
 ### Install <a href="http://gulpjs.com/">gulp</a>
-// Note: If you ahve any erros stalling gulp or it's modules try using "sudo" before "npm install"
+_Note: If you ahve any erros installing gulp or it's modules, try using "sudo" before "npm install"_

 if you don't have gulp installed globally
 ```